A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Appendix

 \begin{definition}[Robustly \textit{backward} control invariant] A set $S\in \R^n$ is robustly \textit{backward} control invariant (under \eqref{eq:dynamics}) if for all $x \in S$, for all $\BWstrategy\in\BWStrategy$, for any $\epsilon > 0$ and time $T > 0$, there exists a backward control signal $\BWctrl\in\BWcfset$ such that $\BWtraj(t)\in S + B_\epsilon$ for all $t\in[-T,0]$, where $\BWtraj$ solves \eqref{eq:backward_dynamics}. \end{definition}

 Put simply, backward control invariant sets are forward control invariant under the negated dynamics (where the time flows inversely).
-Thus, we can geometrically characterize the backward control invariant sets similarly to Lemma \ref{lemma:tangential}:
+We can characterize the backward control invariant sets similarly to Lemma~\ref{lemma:tangential}: